AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 2. Drag the circle to another existing class, or to an empty space to create a new class at the same time.

+### Edit details of a class

+1. Select any number of classes.
+2. Using the form in the detail inspector, edit:

+   - The class description.
+   - The class name.
+   - The class ontologies and examples - see dedicated section below.
+   - The class attributes - see dedicated section below.

+{: .highlight }

+Only some options will be available if more than one entity is selected, especially when the selection includes both classes and relationships.

-### Edit details of a class or relationship
+### Edit details of a relationship

-1. Select any number of classes or relationship.
+1. Select any number of relationships.
-2. Edit the properties in the detail inspector.
+2. Using the form in the detail inspector, edit:

+   - The relationship description.
+   - The relationship name.
+   - The type of relationship, choosing between association and inheritance.
+   - The relationship cardinality - see dedicated section below.
+   - The relationship ontologies and examples - see dedicated section below.
+   - The relationship attributes - see dedicated section below.

 {: .highlight }